 Guests have included Cheryl Dunye (Queen Sugar, Watermelon Woman), Christine Vachon (Carol, Boys Don't Cry, Hedwig and the Angry Inch), Khalik Allah (Cinematographer, Beyonce's Lemonade), and Lyric R. Cabral ((T)Error), Nanfu Wang (One Child Nation, Hooligan Sparrow), Kimberly Reed (Dark Money), Bernardo Ruiz (Harvest Season), and Kirsten Johnson (Cameraperson, Dick Johnson is Dead).
 We select artists based on the strength of their stories and innovative ways in which they approach the film form.
 See other past visiting filmmakers.

-This semester's Visiting Filmmakers Series Online will kick off Wednesday, September 16, 2020.
+This semester's Visiting Filmmakers Series Online kicked off on September 16, 2020.

 GMU Visiting Filmmakers Series Online presents: Black Lives Matter

 - 9/16 1:30pm Cinematographer Dominic Jones: Creating in the time of Corona; host: Nikyatu Jusu, Professor, Film at Mason

 - 9/21 1:30pm Parkland Rising (2020) with producer Sara Ramaker and director Cheryl McDonough; host: Rose Pascarell, Vice President, University Life

 - 10/8 1:30pm Pier Kids (2019) with Elegance Bratton; host Effie Brown, Producer

 - 10/19 11:30am Black Memorabilia (2018) with Chico Colvard; host Kevin Smapson, director, DC Black Flm Fest